pydanny/pydanny-event-notes/DjangoConEurope2013/CBVs.rst

     * Suffers from serious state issues

 .. warning:: Don't put ``self`` on Django admin objects or you will cause state issues.

+Other concept design:

+    * Change the ``urls.py`` contract

+        * Current: a callable
+        * Change to: A callable or a class
+        * The problem is that this would have forced them to change a lot of code and make things under the hood much more complex.

+    * Decision: keep the ``urls.py`` contract clear